francescofrontera/elixir-map-reduce/README.md

 # Play with Elixir

-A simple no-prod-ready implementation of The Map-Reduce Algorithm using Elixir, Inspired by Druper exercise in the book `Programming Elixir 1.6`.
+A simple no-prod-ready implementation of The Map-Reduce Algorithm using Elixir, which is inspired by Druper exercise in the book `Programming Elixir 1.6`.

 ### Example
 ```